Gkcloud5/Better-future/Learning/Operating System/Theory Parts/Basics/Introduction of OS.md

 #### Functions of OS:

 * **Resources Management:
-	* OS need to allocate a resources as per the process and need to decide how long it want to in CPU
+	* OS need to allocate a resources as per the process and need to decide how long it want to there in CPU
+* **Process Management:**
+	*